top of page

 COMMUNITY EVENTS

-Across our programs we hosted 150 public performances, workshops, jams, dances, and video shoots.
+So far in 2024, across our programs we've hosted and played 309 performances, workshops, jams, dances, and video shoots.

 VOLUNTEER HOURS